 Video of the Day

 A standard wall outlet can power an air conditioner or other appliance that is labeled as 110-volt, 115-volt, or 120-volt.

 Standard Household Voltage

-Window units with standard, three-prong plugs may be used in regular household receptacles, regardless of whether the air conditioner requires 110-, 115- or 120-volt electricity.
-No special receptacle is required.
-However, if the unit has a round plug, you may consider changing the wall receptacle to match it.
+Window units with standard, three-prong plugs may be used in regular household outlets, regardless of whether the air conditioner requires 110-, 115-, or 120-volt electricity.
+No special outlet is required.
+However, if the unit has a round plug, you may consider changing the wall outlet to match it.

-The amount of power flowing to household receptacles can fluctuate by several volts due to the distance the power must travel, items plugged into the circuit between the power source and the air conditioner, and other, often arcane variables.
-The voltage actually supplied at a receptacle may be 120 volts, 115 volts, 110 volts, or anything in between.
-In most cases, the disparity is unnoticeable and normally does not affect the air conditioner's efficiency, even if the package calls for the unit to run on 120 volts and the receptacle's actual voltage is only 115 volts.
+The amount of power flowing to household outlets can fluctuate by several volts due to the distance the power must travel, items plugged into the circuit between the power source and the air conditioner, and other variables.
+The voltage actually supplied at a wall outlet may be 120 volts, 115 volts, 110 volts, or anything in between.
+In most cases, the disparity is unnoticeable and normally does not affect the air conditioner's efficiency, even if the package calls for the unit to run on 120 volts and the outlet's actual voltage is only 115 volts.

 However, if you plug the air conditioner into an extension cord, the voltage may drop significantly, and this may affect the unit's efficiency.
 This and the danger of overloading the extension cord and causing a fire are the primary reasons why extension cords are not recommended for use with heavy appliances like air conditioners.
 If possible, change the air conditioner's power cord to a longer, compatible cord so an extension cord is not needed to reach the outlet.
 Alternatively, select a heavy-duty extension cord designed to carry the heavier power load of an air conditioner and use that outlet exclusively for the unit.